Marlins vs. Dodgers Player Props Betting Odds

-Player props can be found for Mookie Betts and Luis Arraez, among others, when the Los Angeles Dodgers visit the Miami Marlins at LoanDepot park on Tuesday at 6:40 PM ET.
+Player props are listed for Mookie Betts and Luis Arraez, among others, when the Los Angeles Dodgers visit the Miami Marlins at LoanDepot park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!